Rosettea/Hilbish/docs/api/hilbish/hilbish.module.md

 it to use it for a native plugin.

 ## Interface fields
 - `paths`: A list of paths to search when loading native modules.
+This is in the style of Lua search paths and will be used when requiring native modules.
+Example: `?.so;?/?.so`

 ## Functions
 ### load(path)